DPDK/dpdk/doc/guides/nics/virtio.rst

 *   The descriptor number for the Rx/Tx queue is hard-coded to be 256 by qemu 2.7 and below.
     If given a different descriptor number by the upper application, the virtio PMD generates a warning and fall back to the hard-coded value.
-    Rx queue size can be configureable and up to 1024 since qemu 2.8 and above.
+    Rx queue size can be configurable and up to 1024 since qemu 2.8 and above.
 Rx queue size is 256 by default.
 Tx queue size is still hard-coded to be 256.

 *   Features of mac/vlan filter are supported, negotiation with vhost/backend are needed to support them.